Dhara-3007/SweetShopManagement/README.md

-# SweetShopManagement
+# Shahi Mithai - Sweet Shop Management System
 Shahi Mithai is a sweet shop web application where users can browse different sweets, filter them by category, and place orders.
 The site also includes login/register features and keeps track of a user's past orders.

 **What website does**
-- Shows a list of sweets with images
+- Displays a list of sweets with images
 - Allows users to register and log in
-- Lets users filter sweets by type (e.g., Bengali, Gujarati)
+- Filters sweets by category (e.g., Bengali, Gujarati)
-- Has a Buy Now popup modal for quick purchasing
+- Includes a "Buy Now" popup modal for quick ordering
-- Displays order history for each user
+- Displays individual user's order history
-- Has a clean and responsive design
+- Clean, responsive UI for all screen sizes
-- Developed following Test-Driven Development (TDD)
+- Developed using Test-Driven Development (TDD)

+**Tech Stack**
 **Frontend**
 - React
 - CSS (Custom styling using `SweetList.css`)